romeok1f/asm/readme.txt

 Q: asmFish doesn't work in my gui, what should I do?
 A: I told you not to read the introduction.

-Q: Is asmFish the same and the official stockfish ?
+Q: Is asmFish the same as official stockfish?
 A: It is extremely similar but there are some inconsequential functional differences.

 Q: How are you sure that there are not tiny bugs in asmFish?